 I live in Los Angeles, so I didn’t have a coat.
 I finally caved and got a sweatshirt in December, but a coat was a little much.

-I went to the Apple Store today to get my computer fixed so that I could finally start publishing this blog!
-By the time I was on the bus on the way home, it was getting kind of late, so it was getting “colder.”
+I went to the Apple Store today to get my computer fixed.
+By the time I was on the bus going home, it was getting kind of late.
+So, it was getting “colder.”

-He literally took the coat off his back and said “here, take this one.”
-I tried to convince him “no, no, no I really, really don’t need one.
-I live in LA.
-It doesn’t get that cold.
+He literally took the coat off his back and said, “here, take this one.”
+I tried to convince him “no, no, no. I really, really don’t need one.
+I live in L.A.
+It doesn’t get cold.
 I can buy one if I need one.
 Please, please.
-I appreciate your help so much, but I don’t need it, but thank you, thank you.”
+I appreciate your help so much.
+But I don’t need it.
+But thank you, thank you.”

 He wouldn’t take no for an answer.
-He said the coat had been a gift and he wanted to give it to someone else.
-He handed it to me and put his hand on mine, and in his British accent told me to have a very nice night.
+He said the coat had been a gift, and he wanted to give it to someone else.
+He handed it to me, put his hand on mine, and in his British accent told me to have a very nice night.
 Off he went into the night, a random good Samaritan.

 Of course, as someone living in LA, my first thoughts were wondering what’s wrong with the coat – if somehow I’m secretly harboring cocaine for someone, or if it came out of a dumpster, or if it has a camera on it or something.
-But, then as someone really trying to live a great life and believe in people, my thought was what a nice man.
+But, then as someone really trying to live a great life and believe in people, my thought turned at least 98% to “what a nice man.”

 The coat is super comfortable!
 And I feel like it’s a “tough person” coat.
 I like it a lot.
 I will pass on this man’s kindness by passing this coat on to someone who needs it more than I do.
 [Edited to add: I sent it in a box of stuff to Newark.]